Taylorsville man charged with seriously injuring six-month-old child

-A Taylorsville man is charged with inflicting serious injury to his child, who is about six months old.
+A Taylorsville man is charged with inflicting serious injury to his child, who is less than a year old.

 On Wednesday, Roger Dale Adkins III, 25, was arrested and charged with felony child abuse inflicting serious injury, a press release from the Alexander County Sheriff’s Office said.